Christian Emden

 WEBSITE(S)| German Studies | European Studies | Politics, Law, and Social Thought

-Christian J. Emden’s work falls into the field of modern German and European intellectual history with an emphasis on political thought.
-He is also one of the founding directors of Rice’s Program in Politics, Law & Social Thought.
+Christian J. Emden’s work falls into the fields of modern European and German philosophy, intellectual history, and political thought.
+He is one of the founding directors of Rice’s Program in Politics, Law & Social Thought.

-He is currently finishing a longer book project on philosophical nihilism in modern European political thought from the eighteenth century to the present, In a Meaningless World: Philosophical Nihilism and Political Thought, 1750-1960.
-A second book project, Hannah Arendt, Political Theory, and American Empire, is focused on the writings of Hannah Arendt as a public intellectual in the context of American political life during the 1950s and 1960s.
+He is currently finishing a longer book project on the political dimension of philosophical nihilism since the eighteenth century, Philosophical Nihilism and Political Thought, 1750-1960, and a second book project that is focused on a critical genealogy of“civil society” in the history of democratic theory from Aristotle to Kant and Hegel.
+A third book project, Hannah Arendt, Political Theory, and American Empire, is focused on Arendt’s writings as a public intellectual in the context of American political life during the 1950s and 1960s.
+Also in the making is a short volume on Nietzsche and History for Cambridge University Press.

 Selected Publications